Linsen-gao-457/Linsen-gao-457.github.io/_posts/2025-12-13-Stay Humble, stay curious and stay positive:some thoughts from Research vs Engineering.md

 ### My understanding from Lecun's Distinction
 Lecun describes research as a proufoundly creative work to increase the stock of human knowledge.
 Researchers care about explianability, elegant principles and  work that can be critized, reproduced by the research community.

  Engineering, in constract, integrates developed research discovery into working systems.
-The philosophy of engineering is pragmatic: choose the first sets of scitific tools that work well given real-world constraints.
+The philosophy of engineering is pragmatic: choose the first sets of scientific tools that work well given real-world constraints.
 Whether the method is the abosolute best matters less than wheather it is good enough to work.

  Metrics also differ.
 Research often uses offline metrics liek precision, recall etc. Engineering adds online metrics which is problem-oriented such as click-through rate, revenue lift etc.